JennyLind7/mainpost-doc/docs/backend/data_prep.md

 <summary>build_covariates.py</summary>

 ```
+"""This script is used to build the covariates for training the timeseries forecasting model.

+It contains code that transforms the external weather data and joins it to the area and reason specific internal data.
+Is only needed for inital transformation of the external weatherdata, to initialize the supabase table for covariates.
+"""

 import pandas as pd
 import data_scripts.supabase_connector as supabase_connector

-def create_datetime_features(df):
-    """
+def create_datetime_features(df: pd.DataFrame) -> pd.DataFrame:
-    Creates time series features from datetime index
+    """Create time series features from datetime index.

-    Only needed for none darts testing purposes
+    Only needed for none darts testing purposes.
-    takes in a dataframe
-    returns the dataframe with additional time series features
+    Returns the dataframe with additional time series features.
     """
     df['dayofweek'] = df['date'].dt.dayofweek
     df['quarter'] = df['date'].dt.quarter